 How much caffeine is in Mortal Kombucha?

-There is a slightly elevate amount of caffeine in Mortal Kombucha than other kombucha drinks because of how we brew.
+Their is only a little caffeine in Mortal Kombucha.
 No external caffeine is added.
 However, we do enhance our drinks with adaptogenic herbs like Ashgawanda Root, Ginseng and Macca.
 To learn more about adaptogenic herbs, click here.

 What's the "caffeine" in Mortal Kombucha?